-Additional engagement supports provided to FNW physicians is the website development as supported by a Digital Content Coordinator.
-To date, there have been 6 new clinic websites launched, 18 separate clinics have expressed interest in this service and work is underway to identify and evaluate incorporating online booking into both new and pre-existing clinic websites.
+Additional engagement support provided to FNW physicians is the website development as supported by a Digital Content Coordinator.
+To date, there have been 7 new clinic websites launched, 18 separate clinics have expressed interest in this service and 2 clinics have incorporated online booking into new or pre-existing clinic websites.
 A full list of the clinics in the FNW and their associated websites can be found by clicking here.
 The chart below details the main steps in clinic website developments period by period.